autovance/code-interview/README.md

 ## Interview Directions
 1. Fork the repo and work on your own fork
-2. Clone and run `npm install`
+1. Clone and run `npm install`
-3. Find the set you are supposed to complete
+1. Find the set you are supposed to complete
-4. Complete the questions within the set
+1. Complete the questions within the set
-5. Write your own correctness tests for each question
+1. Write your own correctness tests for each question
-6. Validate your answers by running `gulp test:<back|front>:set-*`
+1. Validate your answers by running `npm run test:set-*`
-7. Commit your answers to github, and submit the test by linking the repo in an email to your interviewer!
+1. Commit your answers to github, and submit the test by linking the repo in an email to your interviewer!

 ## Required Tools